By Eric Johnson

 - Ecumenism is stressed.
 The church made a policy change and allowed for open communion in 1994; those who call themselves “Christian” are allowed to partake.
 D&C 164 given in 2010 allows for the baptisms in other churches to be recognized as valid.
 By making these changes, the church was accepted as a member of the mainstream Protestant organization National Council of Churches in 2010.
 It doesn’t impress us when a church makes changes in order to become accepted in the eyes of other churches, most of which are just as liberal as the Community of Christ.

-- An overemphasis on world peace.
+- An overemphasis on political world peace.
 There is no doubt that to know Christ is to know (spiritual) peace, but much of the emphasis in the Community of Christ focuses on a state that won’t be reached until the return of Christ and the Millennium.
-By emphasizing world peace and other social agendas, the Community of Christ looks more like a liberal Protestant denomination than a Bible-believing Evangelical denomination.
+By emphasizing political world peace and other social agendas, the Community of Christ looks more like a liberal Protestant denomination than a Bible-believing Evangelical denomination.

 - Priesthood: About 10% of the members (male or female—females were given the priesthood in 1984) receive a priesthood office, making them unpaid bi-vocational ministers.
 In Christianity, the priesthood is available to 100% of the believers, both male and female.
 The priesthood of the believer is not limited to ministers but is provided to every believer.